MiniZinc/libminizinc/en/cpprofiler.rst

 However, not much can be concluded about the size of individual restarts, or the amount of search that they represent (at least not at a glance).

 The following image shows the same restart tree using this alternative visualisation.
-All colalpsed subtrees in this case are represented by "lantern" nodes, which cna be seen as a triangle extended with a rectangular section at the bottom.
+All collapsed subtrees in this case are represented by "lantern" nodes, which cna be seen as a triangle extended with a rectangular section at the bottom.

-The latnern tree visualisation is parameterised by *N*, which is the maximum numer of nodes a lantern node can represent before splitting into several smaller lanterns.
+The lantern tree visualisation is parameterised by *N*, which is the maximum number of nodes a lantern node can represent before splitting into several smaller lanterns.
 Note that is rarely possible to collapse subtrees such that each subtree contains exactly *N* nodes.
 For this reason, lantern nodes (their rectangular sections) are dynamic in size and grow linearly with the actual number of nodes *n* in the subtree (1 < *n* <= *N*).